 How to cut corn off the cob: I find it easiest to just lay the corn down on the cutting board (see second photo in this post).
 Slice off a strip of kernels lengthwise with a sharp knife, rotate so the flat side is against the cutting board, and repeat as necessary.
 Why?
 Standing the corn upright sends kernels flying, and doesn’t offer a stable base for cutting.

 Avocado is optional.
 This salsa is nice and simple without it, but the avocado does add some nice creaminess.
 There is enough lime juice/vinegar in this recipe to keep the avocado green overnight.

-Please let me know how you like the recipe in the comments section on this post!
-I’m eager to hear how you serve this corn salsa.
+Please let me know how you like this recipe in the comments section!
+I’m eager to hear how you serve your corn salsa.

 Fresh Corn Salsa

 - Total Time: 20 minutes

 This fresh corn salsa recipe is the perfect summer appetizer!
 It’s made simply with sweet corn, onion, jalapeño, cilantro, lime and a dash of chili powder (avocado is optional).
 Recipe yields about 4 cups salsa.